 LB: So tell me, what is next for you?

 NGW: Well, Aggie is not going away.
 She won’t let me alone.
 And neither will Sam.
 So they’re probably going to be together, whether in an extension of the series or another series.
 I don’t know.
 But they’ll be there.
-I’m just not through with them yet – or better, probably better to say, they’re not through with me yet.
+I’m just not through with them yet—it’s probably better to say, they’re not through with me yet.

 LB: And how would people be able to find you?

 NGW: I have a website, www.NancyGWest.com.
-I use the ‘G’ because there is about 1000 Nancy Wests, even in my area.
-And then I have a Facebook page, it’s also NancyGWest.
+I use the ‘G’ because there are about a thousand Nancy Wests, even in my area.
+And I have a Facebook page, it’s also NancyGWest.
 And I tweet @NancyGWest.
-I love to talk to people, readers, and find out just what they think and what things about the books impress them or me them have questions just like, just as you have.
+I love to talk to readers, find out what they think and what things about the books impress them or what questions they may have, just as you have.

 LB: That’s terrific.
 Nancy, thank you so much for joining me today.